BeatriceVaienti/dsml_project/README.md

 - batch_sizes = [16, 32, 64, 128]
 - epochs = [32, 64]

 First of all we compared, with the grid search, which model for the generation of the embeddings between CamemBERT and FlauBert would perform better.
 The best mean accuracy that can be obtained for CamemBERT is equal to 0.5385 while the one for Flaubert is 0.4635.
-As such, we decided to employ CamemBERT.
+As such, we decided to employ CamemBERT (`camembert-base`) to tokenize the test and generate the embeddings.

 # 5. Ensemble Model
 To obtain an overall better model we decided to build an ensemble model combining the CamemmBERT and Flaubert models with a Neural Network.
 The neural network was trained on the embeddings of the sentences and attributes derived from the text, in particular the number of words, the average length of the words, the POS tags.
 In the following section we will describe the data augmentation that was performed to create the training set for the neural network and the simple architecture of the neural network.

-## Neural Network
-If specified using the flag `--use_nn`, an additional neural network is trained on the combined features and embeddings.
-This neural network is configured with the best hyperparameters (learning rate, hidden layer size, and number of epochs) found in Section 3.
+If specified using the flag `--use_nn`, the additional neural network (the one presented in Section 4) is trained on the combined features and embeddings.
+This neural network is configured with the best hyperparameters (learning rate, hidden layer size, and number of epochs) found in Section 4.

+## 5.1 `ensemble_model`:Folder Structure
+The folder contains

 ## Combination Techniques: Neural Network and lightGBM